Magic Milk Science Experiment

 How to do the Magic Milk Science Experiment

 When I say this is an easy one to do on a whim, I mean it!
 All you need to do is follow these 4 simple steps.

 Step 1: Pour Milk into a Shallow Dish

 Pour the milk into a small bowl.
-Remember it has to be 2% or whole milk.
+Remember, it has to be 2% or whole milk.
 Skim milk won’t.
 However, a great way to test hypotheses would be to compare the effects on milk with different fat contents.

 Step 2: Add 4-5 Drops of Food Coloring

-Add in a few drops of the food coloring to the milk.
+Add a few drops of the food coloring to the milk.